-The WG2 members have recently discussed about
+The WG2 members have discussed about

-- The ongoing development of a second questionnaire, regarding the impact of Covid.
+- The ongoing development of a survey

-- the workload of D.2.1 (Database of WG2 findings: direct and indirect effects of new workplaces) and deadlines.
+- The workload of D.2.1 (Database of WG2 findings: direct and indirect effects of new workplaces) and deadlines.

 - Cost members who have conducted new studies (regarding effects of NWS) can briefly present their (ongoing) work/ results, which will help to make sub-groups for future collaborations members of different countries.

 - The WG2 is now working on the deliverable D.2.1 (Database of WG2 findings: direct and indirect effects of new workplaces) within the second and third grant period.
 WG2 Survey is going to be launched in June and completed by September 2022, for info contact Actio Chair Ilaria Mariotti and WG2 leader Mina Akhavan

 - WG2 has also finalized the WORKING PAPER on the IMPACT OF COVID-19 on NeWSp https://www.nmbu.no/en/projects/new-working-spaces/about/news/node/45437

 - WG2 group is currently working on a Springer publication which focuses on a further development of the working paper.
 Please contact WG2 leader Mina Akhavan if you want to contribute or visit Slack channel!

 WG2 leader Dr. Mina Akhavan firstname.lastname@example.org